John-R-Wallace-NOAA/rgit/README.md

 rgit requires the git app (https://git-scm.com/downloads) to be installed.
 You will be asked for user credentials at first use.
 #
-The git() function is a wrapper for the git app, and hence any git action be done from within R:
+The git() function is a wrapper for the git app, and hence any git action can be done from within R:

     rgit::git("config --global user.name John-R-Wallace-NOAA")